 3. It is also a requirement to have assessed training in non-kinesiology core subjects, as follows -

 Anatomy and Physiology (minimum 90 hours including home-study)

 Practice Management (minimum 30 hours including home-study)

 Members may be assessed for prior learning.
-Please be aware that some Advanced Kinesiology course providers include these core subjects in their training.
-It is advisable to discuss these courses with your chosen Advanced Kinesiology course provider before signing up for any of these courses.
+Please be aware that some Practitioner Kinesiology course providers include these core subjects in their training.
+It is advisable to discuss these courses with your chosen Practitioner Kinesiology course provider before signing up for any of these courses.

-4. After training in Foundation and Advanced kinesiology has been completed and assessed the student can apply to be a KF Associate member.
-They then have to evidence 200 insured clinical hours and complete any core subjects within 3 years under the guidance of a mentor.
+4. After training in Foundation and Practitioner kinesiology has been completed and assessed the student can apply to be a KF Associate member.
+They then have to evidence 200 insured clinical hours, have at least 4 mentoring sessions with a KF recognised mentor (list available from the office) and complete any core subjects within 3 years under the guidance of a mentor.
 Once this is achieved they can apply for full professional membership.
-Ongoing mentoring is recommended for all practising members.
+Continuous mentoring is recommended for all practising members.

-AKFRP, IKFRP, KFRP & KF Associate members receive referrals from the Kinesiology Federation, provided they have valid insurance and meet all the requirements for Continuing Professional Development.
+AKFRP, IKFRP, KFRP, KF Associate, KF Affiliate and KF Proficient members, TFH Proficients, TFH Consultants and TFH Instructors are listed on the KF's practitioner directory, provided they have valid insurance and meet all the requirements for Continuing Professional Development.